reconquest/shadowd/README.md

 ### SSL certificates

-Assume attacker gained access to your servers, he can wait for next password update and do man-in-the-middle attack, afterwards passwords on servers will be changed on him password and get more access to the servers.
+Assume that attacker gained access to your servers, then he can wait for next password update and do man-in-the-middle attack, afterwards passwords on servers will be changed on his password and he will get more access to the servers.

 For solving that problem one should use SSL certificates, which confirms authority of the login distribution server.